Code-Institute-Submissions/Milestone-Project-168/README.md

         src="http://jigsaw.w3.org/css-validator/images/vcss-blue"
         alt="Valid CSS!" />

-JSHint was used to check there were no errors in the JavaScript code, while there may be some warnings after running the JS though JSHint, they are mainly that alot of the code is only available in ES6, but this was the code I was taught and there are no errors with the code, it works on all systems tested so I am keeping it with the ES6 version.
+JSHint was used to check there were no errors in the JavaScript code, while there may be some warnings after running the JS though JSHint, they are mainly that a lot of the code is only available in ES6, but this was the code I was taught and there are no errors with the code, it works on all systems tested so I am keeping it with the ES6 version.

 ### Testing User Stories from User Experience (UX) Section